 Homeworks, Tests, and grading

-There will be 3 tests and the best 2 will count towards final grade.
+There will be one midterm worth 100 and a final exam worth 200 will count towards final grade.
 No make-ups unless in a serious emergency.

 Academic Code of Student Conduct (please see Howard University handbook):

 No copying, unauthorized use of calculators, books, or other materials, or changing of answers or other academic dishonesty will be tolerated.
 Cheating will not be tolerated.
 Anyone caught cheating will receive an F for the course and may be expelled from the university.